ngageoint/tk_builder/README.md

 Dependencies
 ------------
-The core library functionality depends only on `tkinter`, `numpy`, `pillow`, `matplotlib`, `scipy`, `ghostscript`, and minor dependence on `sarpy`, all of which can be installed using conda or pip.
+The core library functionality depends only on `tkinter`, `numpy`, `pillow`, `matplotlib`, `scipy`, and minor dependence on `sarpy`, all of which can be installed using conda or pip.
 Note that `tkinter` is part of the standard distribution on some platforms, and has to be installed separately on others.

 Installation